BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Three phase

 Three phase mains connections are the high-power electrical connections outside North- and Central-America.
 They consist of three phases (L1 - L3) and a neutral (N) wire.
-To fully utilize the available power of a three phase mains outlet requires a three phase heating element.
+To fully utilize the available power of a three phase outlet requires a three phase heating element.
 Essentially a three phase heating element consists of three single phase elements combined in a single flange.

-Three phase heating elements can be connected to three phase outlets in two configurations; Star and Delta discussed next.
+Three phase heating elements can be connected to three phase outlets in two configurations; Star and Delta.

 **Star:** in a three phase star configuration the individual elements are connected between a phase (L1 - L3) and neutral (N).
 The voltage over each element is 230V AC.
 In some countries the neutral (N) wire is omitted from the outlet.
 If so, you can get away with not connecting the neutral wire as BrewPi heating elements are balanced in power.
 In star configuration currents from the three individual elements cancel in the center, and the neutral wire can be omitted.

 **Delta:** in a three phase delta configuration the individual heating elements are connected between two adjacent phases.
 For example: element 1 is connected between L1 and L2, element two between L2 and L3, etc. The voltage over each element is 400V AC.
 BrewPi heating elements are dimensioned to operate at 230 - 240 V AC.
 Operation at 400V AC draws too much current (power) and is unsafe (fire hazard).
 BrewPi three phase heating elements cannot be used in three phase delta configuration.

 ![3-Phase power](../images/3-phase.svg)